A team-by-team look at policies for NFL fans attending games

 Miami – Maximum of 13,000 fans will be allowed at the regular-season opener on Sept.
 20 against Buffalo.

-Minnesota – Team announced games will be at ”significantly reduced capacity,” if fans are allowed at all.

-New England – No fans at home games in September.
-Affects two games, on Sept.
-13 against Miami and on Sept.
-27 against Las Vegas.
+Minnesota – No fans at home games in September.
+Affected Sept.
+13 loss against Green Bay and will affect Sept.
+27 against Tennessee.

-New Orleans – No fans for opener on Sept.
+New Orleans – Had no fans for opener on Sept.
 13 against Tampa Bay, have not ruled out fans on Sept.
 27 against Green Bay.

+San Francisco – Had no fans for Sept.
+13 opener against Arizona.

 Seattle – No fans for at least first three home games, on Sept.
 20 against New England, on Sept.
 27 against Dallas and on Oct.
 11 against Minnesota.